dermotduffy/frigate-hass-card/README.md

 #### Camera Dependency Configuration

 The `dependencies` block configures other cameras as dependents of this camera.
-Dependent cameras have their events fetched and merged with this camera.
+Dependent cameras have their media fetched and merged with this camera by default, and offer their respective live views as 'substreams' of the main (depended upon) camera.
 Configuration is under:

 ```yaml
 cameras: